Return to Podcast Home

 Sheila shares how purpose can change over time, meaning we can have many purposes in our lifetime.
 In this warm and uplifting conversation, Sheila gives tangible examples of what she means by this definition by sharing her own personal and professional life story with all of the twists and turns that a human lifetime contains.

 It is clear that Sheila is passionate about guiding children through the power of sports to find their YODA code (Your Own Decision Advisor) so they can grow into adulthood and live their lives with this ‘personal GPS.’
-When we have our own YODA code, we can find our way back home when we get off track in life, something that happened to Sheila at a young age.
-In response to this event, through her own resilience and the help of caring adults, she found her way.
+When we have our own YODA code, we can find our way back home when we get off track, something that happened to Sheila at a young age.
+In response to this event, through her resilience and the help of caring adults, she found her way.

 Sheila lives a purposeful life of service, learning, and joy.
 Accordingly, her work is focused on parents, sports coaches, teachers, and other adults who impact youth during powerful developmental chapters when lifelong habits are most seamlessly embedded.
 Relatedly, she seeks to empower young people with mindsets, knowledge, and skills that support them in building self-narratives that catalyze holistic flourishing across life.